 Your foot should look like a ballerina's point when swimming with fins.
 Do not flex your foot with fins.
-It is all hips and hams and thighs and relaxed feet (otherwise you will cramp quickly).
+It is all hips, hamstrings, thighs and relaxed feet (otherwise, you will cramp quickly).

-KEEP it pointed - as stated above.
+Keep it pointed.
 It takes about a month to get used to the pain on your ankles and feet when swimming with fins.
-It will go away once you have amassed sometime in the water wearing fins.
+It will go away once you have amassed some time in the water while wearing fins.

-Should I be trying to keep the fins entirely under water and eliminate any splashing on surface or is this not a big concern?
+Should I try to keep the fins entirely under water and eliminate any splashing on the surface, or is this not a big concern?

-Of course - stay sideways when flutter-kicking / scissor kicking with fins so your feet do not surface.
-NO SPLASHING!
-Big concern - yes!
+Stay sideways when flutter-kicking or scissor-kicking with fins so your feet do not surface.
+No splashing.
+Big concern -- yes.

-When watching one of your CSS w/ fins videos you mentioned the only time you really need to do the arm portion of the CSS is when you need to breathe.
-So if I only need to breathe twice per length could I just "glide" while flutter kicking most of the time?
+When watching one of your CSS with fins videos, you mentioned the only time you really need to do the arm portion of the CSS [combat swimmer stroke] is when you need to breathe.
+So if I only need to breathe twice per length, could I just "glide" while flutter-kicking most of the time?

-Yes - but you should and will breathe more than that as you build up distances to the 1-2 miles zone.
-Typically in a 25m pool, you should breathe 3-4 times at least just so you can maintain that pace for long distances.
+Yes, but you should and will breathe more than that as you build up distances to the one- to two-mile zone.
+Typically in a 25-meter pool, you should breathe 3-4 times at least, just so you can maintain that pace for long distances.

-UP TO YOU - I do a scissor kick with little flutter-kicks on my strong side and just medium sized flutter-kicks on my weak side.
-That worked for me - some do all flutter-kicks on both sides / some mix on both sides.
+It's up to you.
+I do a scissor-kick with little flutter-kicks on my strong side and just medium-sized flutter-kicks on my weak side.
+That worked for me.
+Some do all flutter-kicks on both sides; some mix on both sides.
 I do a bit of both.

-Concerning pushups on PST.
-I know you can shake one arm out at a time, but are you allowed to go into a pike to stretch it out or do you need to keep a plank the whole time?
+Concerning push-ups on the PST.
+I know you can shake one arm out at a time, but are you allowed to go into a pike to stretch it out, or do you need to keep a plank the whole time?